uwescience/sqlshare-pythonclient/README.md

 ### Create the API key configuration File

 The Python API reads login information from a configuration file, stored in your home directory at `$HOME/.sqlshare/config`.

-A sample content of config file:
+1. Create the directory

+        mkdir -p $HOME/.sqlshare

+2. Here is a sample of the text that should be in the file `config` in that directory (`$HOME/.sqlshare/config`).

         [sqlshare]
         user=your-sql-share-account-name
         password=your-sql-share-API-key

 Note that password is your API key, not your UW NetID or Google Account password.

+# The source code

+The SQL Share Python API and clients are under src/python/sqlshare/ in the SVN repository and have following structure.

+    sqlshare/ : the directory contains the Python module code tools/
+          fetchdata.py   : download a dataset or the answer to a SQL query multiupload.py : upload multiple CSV files
+          permissions.py : manage ACL of SQL share datasets

 # Example uses